Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Introduction

+This work has been updated almost every year with several improvements, as shown in the trace of changes shown in Table \ref{fig:updates}.
+The latest version includes both novel bio-inspired proposals up to April 2024 and several analyses of the field, ranging from the situation of the field to the vision towards the future of this field.

+As we have mentioned in the abstract, this fifth and last version of this series of documents ends with an analysis that addresses the double vision of a wide range of proposals, which after five years of analysis must be indicated that they border on a lack of analysis of the real problems and useful proposals, and on the other hand, a positive vision of the role that population-based optimization models can contribute in the design of AI systems, in a new scenario of continuous emergence of AI.

 The rest of this paper is organized as follows.
-In Section \ref{sec:previous}, we examine previous surveys, taxonomies and reviews of nature- and bio-inspired algorithms reported so far in the literature.
-Section \ref{sec:taxonomy} delves the taxonomy based on the inspiration of the algorithms.
+In Section \ref{sec:previous}, we examine previous surveys, taxonomies, and reviews of nature- and bio-inspired algorithms reported so far in the literature.
+Section \ref{sec:taxonomy} delves into the taxonomy based on the inspiration of the algorithms.
 In Section \ref{sec:behavior}, we present and populate the taxonomy based on the behavior of the algorithm.
-In Section \ref{sec:analysis-survey}, we analyzes similarities and differences found between both taxonomies, ultimately identifying the most influential algorithms in our reviewed papers.
-In Section \ref{sec:critical}, some conclusions and suggestions for improvement are given, remarking that the behavior of algorithms is more relevant than their natural inspiration.
-We thereby encourage researchers to be more focused on applying these algorithms to more problems, and to participate in competitions to assess their good performance.
-Finally, in Section \ref{sec:conclusions}, we summarize our main conclusions.
+In Section \ref{sec:analysis-survey}, we analyze similarities and differences found between both taxonomies, ultimately identifying the most influential algorithms in our reviewed papers.
+In Section \ref{sec:lessons}, we report several lessons learned and recommendations as the result of the previous analysis.
+In addition, as novel contributions of this version over its preceding ones, Section \ref{sec:criticalanalysis} provides an extended critical analysis of the state of the art in the field, highlighting the aforementioned \emph{good}, the \emph{bad}, and the \emph{ugly} in the metaheuristic landscape \cite{Molina2022nature}.
+In Section \ref{sec:directions}, we discuss future directions in bio-inspired optimization algorithms, and prescribe potential solutions and analysis toward ensuring good practices and correct experimental procedures with these algorithms.
+Section \ref{sec:othertax} shows studies and guidelines for good practices, together with recent studies including taxonomies, overviews, and general approaches related to metaheuristics.
+Finally, in Section \ref{sec:conclusions}, we summarize our current main conclusions and reflections on the field, with builds upon a five-year reflection and literature study.